BrendanDenzel/wordle/README.md

 </div>

 ---
-A recreation of the popular game [Numberle](https://dduarte.github.io/numberle/) by Dduarte, with additional modes and features.
+A recreation of the popular game [Numberle](https://dduarte.github.io/numberle/), with additional modes and features.
 Hosted on GitHub pages [here](https://BrendanDenzel.github.io/wordle/).
+Made by Brendan Denzel!

 ## Additional modes
 **Hourly mode**: A new number every hour.